Hironori-Sushiki-S11/RSA-2048-Collapse-S11/IKERUSIKI_Theory_Final_Edition.md

 ### Objective

-Application 4 compares the computational performance of the baseline implementation and the optimized implementation.
+Application004 compares the computational performance of the baseline implementation and the optimized implementation.

 The objective is to evaluate execution efficiency while preserving the completed mathematical framework.